+High Sustained Limit (HSL) for an Energy Storage Resource (ESR)

+The limit established by the QSE, expressed as a MW value that may be less than, equal to, or greater than zero, continuously updated in Real-Time, that describes the maximum sustained energy discharging capability of an Energy Storage Resource (ESR).

 High Sustained Limit (HSL) for a Generation Resource

 The limit established by the QSE, continuously updated in Real-Time, that describes the maximum sustained energy production capability of the Resource.